BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 ------------------------------------------

 <p>
-<b>When I think of Dr. John von Neumann, I am reminded of a reference I once read, to a description by Dante of a mind _"on fire with the truth"_.</b>
+<b>When I think of Dr. John von Neumann, I am reminded of a reference I once read, to a description by Dante of a mind <i>"on fire with the truth"</i>.</b>
 </p>

 <b>Early Life and Education</b>